open-telemetry/opentelemetry-go/CONTRIBUTING.md

 ```

 Having `apply` unexpoorted makes sure that it will not be used externally.
-Moreover, the the interface becomes sealed so the user cannot easily implement
+Moreover, the interface becomes sealed so the user cannot easily implement
 the interface on its own.

 The name of the interface should be prefixed in the same way the